 Most other sources of heat burn fossil fuel—wood, electricity or gas—so the choice comes down to space, convenience, running cost and efficiency.
 Space and convenience rule out wood for most people.
 You need space to store the materials and trying to light a fire on a cold winter morning is no fun.

 Electric heating, if built into the substructure from the outset—e.g. underfloor heating—can be cost-effective but this is not a viable option in most homes.
 Night storage heaters tend to be bulky and quite obtrusive.
 In terms of your carbon footprint, electricity is the best option but running costs are generally higher than gas.

 For a lot of households that have existing systems, there is little choice other than to improve on what they’ve got.
 Gas condensing boilers are considered to be the most efficient.

-A new boiler installation must be carried out by a gas safe engineer.
+A new boiler installation must be carried out by a gas safe engineer or likewise a heating engineer.
 Failure to do so could endanger the lives of your family and result in prosecution in the event of an explosion or release of gas.

 If it’s a completely new installation, the process is quite straight-forward, but if you are replacing a boiler, you may have to replace the pipework as well, as there could be leaks in the system, which will result in water loss and pressure issues.

 Gas condensing boilers need to be on an outside wall so that the condensing flue terminal can discharge the waste gasses and this must be away from openable windows.

 Boilers are often neglected.
 In fact, you probably only think about your boiler when something goes wrong!
 However, when your boiler does break down, you can guarantee it will be at the worst possible time—like the coldest day of the year.
 An emergency call-out for a boiler repair will be expensive, just check out the LS1 Boilers site for an idea of cost.
 And remember, even repairs need to be carried out by a gas safe engineer—your life could depend on it so don’t cut corners.